Contact Us Contact Us Replicon Login

 • A week means – 7 successive calendar days, beginning with the first day of the calculation period

 The calculation period normally consists of a five-day working week within a maximum duration of 4 months.
 The calculation period may be extended, but not more than 12 months, subject to the general principles of protection and the safety and health of employees if it is justified by objective or technical reasons or reasons relating to the organization of work.
+Weekly working time, including overtime, may not exceed 48 hours on average in the adopted calculation period.

-• Balanced Working time system,
+• Balanced / Equivalent Working time system

 • Interrupted Working Time